Kamlarp/project-4/README.md

 ##### Summary of EDA
+- In train data, the baseline score is 5% Present (virus found) and 95% Non-present (virus not found).
+This is very unbalance train data
-- The correlation between features and WnvPresent are minimal.
-Most of correlation found are amoung each weather features.
+- The correlation between most individual features and WnvPresent are quite minimal.
+- The strong predictors are weather related feaatures, so let's select features heavily rely on weather features
+- Geolocation such as Trap, Block, Address, Street, lat/long correlation to WnvPresent is unclear.
-- It is clear that Virus is likely to be found during Jun - Oct.
+- The Virus is likely to be found during Jun - Oct.
 The highest is Aug.
-- This is also matched the information of temperature where Virus is likely to be found
+- The virus is likely to be found in the higher temperature
-- It is unclear to relate geolocation such Block to the present of virus.
-- In train data, the baseline score is 5% WnvPresent and 95% not present.
-This is very unbalance train data

-The only strong indicators are weather, so let's select features heavily rely on weather features

 ##### Data preparation for model development
-- Address and street address are duplicate to the lat/long and even block/trap, so consider to drop them
+- All location features such as address, street, lat/long, block, trap are all duplicated, so we drop most of them and select only trap
-- Some feature with text present such spicies and traps are not number, so use hotcoded to convert them to number so the model can work with these features
+- Features which contain text data such as spicies and traps, so we use label code to convert them to be numerical features.
-- now we have 36 features (and 1 classification) to work with Model development
+- In conclustion, we have 36 X variables (features) and 1 Y target variable to work for model development.

 ## Modeling and result

-##### Modeling
+##### Selecting best model algorithm
 This is classification case, predicting the probability of label.
-So our group start with using 8 classification model as follow.
-Aiming to get the best result score to use them for futher optimization
+So our group start with using 8 classification model to select the best model, and to use the best model for futher tuning
 1. Logistic Regression
 2. Decision Tree
 3. Random Forest